bhavaniravi/portfolio/data/blogs/draft_Cracking-Complex-Use-Cases-With-MongoDB-544eb015c537.md

 ---
-slug: "cracking-complex-use-cases-withmongodb"
+slug: cracking-complex-use-cases-withmongodb
 published_date: null
 created_date: null
-title: "Cracking Complex Use-Cases With MongoDB"
+title: Cracking Complex Use-Cases With MongoDB
-template: "post"
+template: post
 draft: true
+description: >-
-description: "The primary question would be.
+  The primary question would be.
 Why would someone choose mongo over an age-old SQL?
 If you’re a newbie, you might think it is because MySQL is old, but that’s not the case.
-Google is filled with…"
+Google is filled with…
-subtitle: "
-How I mastered MongoDB in 3 months.
+subtitle: ' How I mastered MongoDB in 3 months. '
-"
 tags: []
 featuredImgPath: /media/machine-learning-nlp-vectorization-techniques-featured.png
 ---